markjnkim/es_mod/03-javascript/content/lesson-5-bugs.md

 >
 > **Answer:** `if (Math.random() > 0.5) isPlayerTurn = false;`

-Now that we are able to successful randomize the value of our turn variable, how to we implement
+Now that we are able to successfully randomize the value of our turn variable, how to we implement this to affect the attack order of the robots?
+Try to use this boolean value to create a conditional statements to execute attacks.

 ## Six.
 Save and load high score from localStorage